 Walk into planning to decide, not discover

-Email Carly before planning and she'll pull the backlog, read last week's funnel, and drop a one-page brief in Notion with P0/P1/slip recommendations and the data behind each call — so a squad with a full backlog and no consensus on priorities walks into planning ready to decide.
+Email Carly before planning and she'll pull the backlog, read last week's funnel, and drop a one-page brief in Coda with P0/P1/slip recommendations and the data behind each call — so a squad with a full backlog and no consensus on priorities walks into planning ready to decide.

 What Carly does